 The presence of toxic synthetic pesticide residues in humans has been linked to falling fertility rates, birth defects, premature births and changes in childhood brain development, among other concerns for adults, children and fetuses.
 People living in agricultural regions — especially farmers who handle these chemicals daily — also have higher instances of these issues and certain types of cancers.

 Incredibly, according to Friends of the Earth’s data, an organic diet also caused reductions of up to 95% in a class of neurotoxic insecticides called organophosphates (OPs), a group of –cides so harmful to children’s developing brains even at low-level exposures that scientists have called for a ban on them altogether.
-In fact, similar studies have been conducted by other researchers in the U.S., Sweden and Australia, and these also concluded that eating organic is a successful precautionary approach to reducing pesticide residues in the body.
+In fact, similar studies have been conducted by other researchers in the U.S. and Australia.
+These also concluded that eating organic is a successful precautionary approach to reducing pesticide residues in the body.

 Since certified organic doesn’t allow toxic synthetic chemicals, organic farmers use techniques such as cover cropping, crop rotations, cultivation and even hand-weeding when necessary.
 Our Organic Valley farmers focus on building soil health, because when the soil is healthy and balanced, crops and pastures will grow strong and be able to compete with weeds and fight off diseases.
 Promoting biodiversity on the farm also makes a difference — predator birds and bugs help keep pests under control.
 Even the common barn cat pitches in by catching mice.